msztylko/programming-from-ground-up/functions/README.md

  int $0x80
 ```
 Also mostly standard system call to exit, just not that we are using %ecx to hold the result.

+`.type factorial, @function`  - this tells the linker that factorial is a function.